 4. Barbell 45-Degree Incline Row

-The ACE study also suggests that the 45-degree incline bench row is one of the highly effective workouts for growing rear delt.
+The ACE study also suggests that the 45-degree incline bench row is one of the highly effective workouts for growing the rear delts.
 You can see in the image below:

 - Set the bench to a 45-degree angle incline height.